 Some will spend because they are being marketed to in a way that stimulates our primal instincts for survival.
 Fear is a big tool in the marketing arsenal and getting the balance between education and risk awareness vs fear and pain is not always well weighted in the benefits of you.
 Then again, some would argue we need a little extra push to make a decision, for our own benefit obviously.

 Others won’t spend until after they have suffered the pain of something actually happening.
-There is definitely a difference between knowing that a threat exists and the emotion toll of having to go through the experience and impact of it.
+There is definitely a difference between knowing that a threat exists and the emotional toll of having to go through the experience and impact of it.

 The experience is often the driver for committing to change.
 After all, most of us have heard some flavour of the words “I told you so” if not seen the merry dance that goes with it.
 The words of warning are the experience of someone else, it’s often not until we feel or can relate to it that we think, hmmm I won’t do that…again.